cyber-leah/grc-portfolio/Projects/compliance-assessment-TEMPLATE.md

 - Only use **publicly available information** (privacy policies, terms of service, compliance webpages, etc.)
 - Clearly state when something is a **simulation or assumption**
 - Do **not** claim or imply unauthorized access or official conclusions
-- Keep your work professional and constructive
+- Keep work professional and constructive

 ---

-## 🧰 Frameworks You Can Use
+## 🧰 Frameworks To Use
-Structure your assessments using:
+Structure assessments using:
 - NIST SP 800-53 (Rev. 5)
 - NIST CSF
 - ISO/IEC 27001